-The Compass has received an update and has now become the ‘Trail Ready’ Trailhawk.
-Jared takes it for a drive to find out what it’s capable of.
+The Compass has now become the ‘Trail Ready’ Trailhawk.
+Jared finds out just what it’s capable of.

-Just like Mercedes-Benz has its AMG vehicles and BMW has its M Division, American SUV manufacturer Jeep has something that is pretty similar, only it doesn’t have anything to do with on-road performance.
-Jeep has its own novel vehicles that are branded with a badge of honour called ‘Trail Ready’.
-A Jeep vehicle with this badge on it simply means that the vehicle is a proper off-roader and is capable of taking on anything that comes in its path.
+Just like Mercedes-Benz has its AMG vehicles and BMW has its M-Division, American SUV manufacturer Jeep has something pretty similar – only it doesn’t have anything to do with on-road performance.
+Yup, I’m talking about that badge of honour that reads ‘Trail Ready.’
+A Jeep vehicle with this badge simply means that the vehicle is a proper off-roader and is capable of taking on anything that dares to come in its path.

 The Compass itself is a highly versatile and beautiful machine.
-It even has the distinction of being the autoX ‘Best of 2017’, the year it was launched in India.
-It drives wonderfully in the city, and it can be quite capable off-road, when it needs to be.
+It even has the distinction of being our ‘Best of 2017’ machine – the year it was launched in India.
+It drives wonderfully in the city, and it can be quite capable off-the-road.
 But what if you want it to be a hardcore all-terrain conqueror?
-Well, then, the new variant of the Compass, the Trailhawk, is the answer.
+Well, then the new variant of the Compass, the Trailhawk, is the answer.

 Earning the badge

-The Compass Trailhawk looks exactly the same as the Compass both inside and outside.
-There are minor details that set it apart, but the most important differentiating factor is the tiny red badge that reads ‘Trail Ready’.
-Being worthy of this badge is a serious affair, and Jeep engineers have listed five criteria for a car to be Trail Ready.
+The Compass Trailhawk looks exactly the same as the regular Compass, both inside and out.
+But, it’s not the same!
+There are minor details that set it apart.
+The most important differentiating factor is the tiny red badge that reads ‘Trail Ready.’
+Being worthy of this badge is a serious affair, and the Jeep engineers have listed five criteria for a car to be Trail Ready.

-The next criteria is manoeuvrability, and for this the Trailhawk has been fitted with new all-terrain tyres.
-It also gets a new suspension setup in the form of an all independent format and high structural stiffness for better handling, as well as Frequency Sensitive Damping and Hydraulic Rebound Stopper.
+The next criterion is manoeuvrability, and, for this, the Trailhawk has been fitted with new all-terrain tyres.
+It also gets a new suspension setup in the form of an all-independent format and high structural stiffness for better handling, as well as Frequency Sensitive Damping and a Hydraulic Rebound Stopper.
 There are also skid plates to protect the underbody from any damage.

 The last three criteria are ground clearance, articulation and water fording.
 For these, the Trailhawk’s ground clearance has been bumped up to 205mm and the front and rear bumpers have been redesigned for better approach and departure angles.